Mikequint94/misc-practice/AuroraSolar/README.md

 # Solar Installation Application

-A basic application to fetch data from Aurora Solar databases about a specific solar plant.
+##### A basic application to fetch data from Aurora Solar databases.

+To setup, simply run
+  `npm install` followed by
+  `npm start`
+and then navigate to  localhost:5000.

 ## Features and Instructions